Barnsley Virtual School

 - a representative from the child’s school who knows the child well, usually the designated teacher or class teacher

-- possibly other people or professionals who know the child well It's important to limit the number of people at the meeting so that everyone, especially the child, feels able to listen and contribute.
+- possibly other people or professionals who know the child well.
+It's important to limit the number of people at the meeting.
+This is so everyone, especially the child, feels able to listen and contribute

 In exceptional cases, parents and supporters of the child won't be allowed to attend the meeting.
 The IRO and the child’s social worker will make this decision together, and explain the reasons why.